Email deliverability

 A lot goes into making sure verification emails make it to your customers as quickly as possible.
 Clerk uses every best practice, and is proactive about monitoring verification email deliverability and speed.
 Behind the scenes, Clerk uses Sendgrid using a pool of dedicated IP addresses to ensure that our reputation stays perfect.

-During production instance set up, Clerk will have you set SPF, DKIM, and mail records.
-There are a few additional things you should set up to ensure maximum deliverability.
+During production instance set up, Clerk will have you set up the required records to configure SPF

 Best practices